First Year Solutions

 This involves a personalized newsletter mailed to your community.
 The newsletter explains volumes and speeds in your area, recommended traffic calming measures, traffic laws, pedestrian safety, etc.

 Increased enforcement by the Washington County Sheriff's Office.
 To leave a message requesting additional enforcement, citizens are encouraged to call 503-846-3998, ext.
-1145.
+1145 or submit the request online.